How to Create an Inclusive Classroom: 12 Tips for Teachers

-Changing the colours of your slides to ones which are less high-contrast makes them less tiring to view and read, too: better for everyone – you included!
+Changing the colours of your slides to ones that are less high-contrast makes them less tiring to view and read, too: better for everyone – you included!

-This is just one example of an inclusive change which benefits all children, but there are many, many others.
+This is just one example of an inclusive change that benefits all children, but there are many, many others.

 8 – Create a calm, purposeful learning environment.

 This is another big one which promotes inclusion for all in your classroom.
 We all need calm in order to learn.
-But creating a calm environment in class is a tricky thing to master, particularly if you have a class of children who have come up from a previous class where low-level disruption such as chatter was tolerated.
+But creating a calm environment in class is a tricky thing to master.

-Ensure you clearly define when group discussion or working is required and acceptable, and when it is most certainly not.
-Make it clear that preventing others from working during independent learning time is unacceptable (add it to your basic rules).
+Ensure you clearly define when group discussion or working is required and acceptable, and when it is not.

-A calm environment is inclusive for many of your children, regardless of whether they have a special need for it or not: every child's home life can be chaotic at times – that's life.
+A calm environment is inclusive for many of your children, regardless of whether they have a special need for it or not.

 9 – Clearly display timetables and key information.